vol-mir/symfony-pj/README.md

 # Symfony PJ

 ## About Project
+News Parser.
 The application is developed using Symfony.
+- To add a new resource, you need to use the NewsResource factory in the parser service
+- In NewsFromUrl::getRBCNews(int $countNews) - you can set the number of news

 ## Quick Start